 Work includes refurbishment and extension of the existing building and car park to create a modem environment and improving the building’s connection with the local residents.
 Financial neutrality will be achieved by subletting space within the Hub to community-based organisations from the public, private and voluntary sectors.
 It will also secure the Council building’s future.

-In addition to this, working in partnership with the NHS, the council is investing in the new GP surgery, creating a tri-party agreement between the GP practice, council, and CCG.
-Recent community consultation shows 84% of residents are in favour of the move, a real win for a much-needed provision in the local community.
+In addition to this, working in partnership with the NHS, the council is investing in the new GP surgery, creating a tri-party agreement between the GP practice, council, and Integrated Care Board.
+Recent community consultation shows 84 per cent of residents are in favour of the move, a real win for a much-needed provision in the local community.

 A new surgery that will allow us to expand and see patients in a modern purpose-built space.
 Our current building was never designed as a practice and we have no patient parking.
 Going forward, the move will be of great benefit to all our patients, access will be improved, and we look forward to becoming a training practice and increasing our service.”